 On average, 1.3 million children in America start kindergarten each year.
 One of the most important parts of a kindergartner’s education is spending time sharpening their basic learning skills.
 Whether your child is away from home for the first time, or they are enrolled in a cyber program and you are a Learning Coach, there are areas you can work on as parents to help your children succeed.

 A deeper look into the nationally recognized curriculum used by PA Virtual PA Virtual challenges students each day in a flexible online learning environment from the comfort of their own homes.
 How does a school connect students from across the state and ensure their academic needs are met?
 Our state-certified teachers guide students through their studies using the nationally recognized K12, Inc. curriculum that aligns with the PA Core Standards set by the Pennsylvania Department of Education.
-PA Virtual teachers deliver these award winning online courses to students in any grade at every level of learning.
+PA Virtual teachers deliver these online courses to students in each grade at every level of learning.
 Teachers use their creativity to individualize lesson plans based on the needs of students in the virtual classroom.
 PA Virtual has used K12, Inc. as the source for curriculum since its inception in 2001.
 Nationally, the curriculum aligns with the Common Core, however the PA Core Standards are slightly different.
 Parents may find “PA Only” lessons or supplements provided by K12, Inc. or teachers during the course of the school year.

 Sawyer Wright of Pittsburgh is headed into 4th grade at PA Virtual this Fall and has been bitten by the robot bug.
 His love of creation and competition led the Wright family on a trip to Gastonia, North Carolina this June to compete in the Clash of Bots 2017, held at The Scheile Museum of Natural History.
 Sawyer and his robot, MUGGA JUNK, were prepared to battle, not knowing he was going to be one of the youngest competitors in the ring.
 Sawyer was the only competitor under the age of 18 at the event.